Stellar Data Recovery Pro for Mac

 Step 3: Now’s the time-consuming part.
 Since my Mac has only one partition with 450GB in capacity, it took Stellar Data Recovery about an hour to finish only 30% (see the progress bar).
 I estimated it would take more than three hours to complete the entire scanning.

-Step 4: Since it has already found 3.39GB data, I decided to stop the scan to get an idea how these files look like.
+Step 4: Since it has already found 3.39GB data, I decided to stop the scan to get an idea what these files look like.

 – Graphics & Photos: all found items were categorized into six different folders based on file types, i.e. PNG, Adobe Photoshop, TIFF, JPEG, GIF, BMP…all pre-viewable.